edgedb/edgedb/docs/clients/connection.rst

 Gel Cloud
 =========

-To provide client connection information for an |Gel| Cloud instance, set the ``EDGEDB_INSTANCE`` variable to the instance name (``<org-name>/<instance-name>`` where ``<instance-name>`` is the name you set when you created the Gel Cloud instance) and the ``EDGEDB_SECRET_KEY``
+To provide client connection information for a |Gel| Cloud instance, set the ``EDGEDB_INSTANCE`` variable to the instance name (``<org-name>/<instance-name>`` where ``<instance-name>`` is the name you set when you created the Gel Cloud instance) and the ``EDGEDB_SECRET_KEY``